The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 Italian Prime Minister Mario Draghi made a sharp call to increase the pace of getting vaccines in poor countries.

-Draghi, the summit host, said on Saturday that only 3% of people in the world’s poorest countries are vaccinated, while 70% in rich countries have had at least one injection.
+Draghi, the summit host, said on Saturday that only 3% of people in the world ‘s poorest countries have been vaccinated, while 70% in rich countries have had at least one injection.

 These differences are morally unacceptable and undermine the global recovery, said Draghi, an economist and former head of the European Central Bank.